olivervbk-studiare/playbook/SetupMac.md

     Now "cat" the id_rsa.pub file content and copy the text exactly from the first "s" in "ssh-rsa" to the last character in your email and paste it in github.com/settings/ssh, click "Add SSH Key" in the top right, enter in a Title and then paste into the Key field.
 Hit "Add SSH Key".

-    At last, run the command below.
+    At last, run the command below to check connection.

     ```bash
       $ ssh -T git@github.com